+Give clear details of what has happened and who is involved.
 Discuss with the emergency contact person (or head of establishment) who should inform parents and next-of-kin of children and staff.
 The police will inform next of kin if there have been fatalities.
-Give clear details of what has happened and who is involved. establishment) who should inform parents and next-of-kin of children and staff.
-The police will inform next of kin if there have The emergency contact person (or head of establishment) should contact West Sussex County Council if further help is required - if they are unavailable you may have to do this.
-During office hours, call them on: 01243 642104. contact West Sussex County Council if further help is required - if they are unavailable you may have to do this.
+The emergency contact person (or head of establishment) should contact West Sussex County Council if further help is required - if they are unavailable you may have to do this.
+During office hours, call them on: 01243 642104.